ryyReid/ReidCLI/README.md

 ```

 Output goes to stdout; tool-call count goes to stderr.
 Exit code is `0` on success,
 `1` if no text was produced.
-The approver auto-allows in exec mode — set
+The approver auto-allows in exec mode â€” set
 `REIDX_PERMISSION_MODE=autonomous` for unattended runs, or `strict` to deny all
 risky actions silently.